 If you love to watch baseball, have kids who play baseball, or are a die-hard baseball fan, you can join the Cannons family and host a player for the season.
 We are looking for dedicated families to share their homes with a Cannons player during the upcoming season.
 Players stay with families from June through early August.
 Your family will experience the joy of watching your very own player come up to bat or pitch in a game.
 With your own player, your family will have a personal interest in the team that you’ve never felt before.
 Most players also work Cannons summer camps.
-If you are interested in hosting a player, or would like to know more about it, please give Brian Haas a call.
+If you are interested in hosting a player, or would like to know more about it, please give Heather Pfeifer a call.
 He can give you details and put you in touch with past host families who would be glad to share with you their own experiences.
 Below you will find more information about the host family program.
-If interested, please contact Brian, our Housing Coordinator, today!
+If interested, please contact Heather, our Housing Coordinator, today!

 FREQUENTLY ASKED QUESTIONS: